marvambi/maxi/README.md

-# Marvin -  Playground with Flutter
+# Marvin -  Playground with Flutter Lists and Animated Splash Screens

 **Packages we are using:**